syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/Interaction/SelectionAndDragging.md

 ## How to route the connectors

-When diagram elements are going to be placed on any connector path, then the path of connector will be hidden by placed elements.
-This will makes less clarity  about connector paths.
-This can be avoided by using routing process.
-Routing tries to place the connector path as close as possible with out intersecting with any other elements.
-To avoid objects conflict, the routing step adds segments paths needed to properly connect their end points.

-So routing will be moved a connector automatically from its original position when connector path is getting intersected with other diagram elements.
-However, node and connector paths will not be getting intersected with any other objects.
+Connector's geometry might be hidden or pass over the diagram element, if the element is placed in contact with the connector.
+This will makes less clarity about connector path flow.
+This can be avoided using Routing process.

+Routing is the process of updating connector's geometry to avoid obstacles in their path.
 This behaviour can be enabled in diagram by using `GraphConstraints.Routing`.

 {% tabs %}
 {% highlight xaml %}